Seven Campaigns to Re-establish Haitian Democracy

 States of America.

 Demand respect of the Feb.
-7, 2006 vote.
-Pursue the claim
+7, 2006 vote and sovereignty and

-for an investigation of the Internationals' role (including
+the claim for an investigation of the Internationals' role

-UN, OAS and Group 184) in diluting and undermining the Haitian
+(including UN, OAS and Group 184) in diluting and undermining

-peoples votes, both in the 2006 Presidential and Legislative
+the Haitian peoples votes, both in the 2006 Presidential and

-all those sent into exile, or placed in prison, due to the
+release of all those sent into exile, or placed in prison,

-Feb.
-29th coup d'etat, including President Aristide and the
+due to the Feb.
+29th coup d'etat, including President Aristide

-Constitutional Government officials of Haiti and their allies.
+and the Constitutional Government officials of Haiti and their

-Support the calls for an investigation of the February 29,
+allies.
+Support the calls for an investigation of the February

 Union funding of known Haitian human rights abusers and mercenaries